 Person means an individual, partnership, corporation, association, public or private organization, or State or local government.

-Responsible office means the office sub-organization of the Office of the Secretary that is designated to make the initial decision on a request for correction based on the Office of the Secretary's information quality standards.
+Responsible office means the office within an agency that is designated to make the initial decision on a request for correction based on that agency's information quality standards.

 B. Procedures for Submission of Initial Requests for Correction